-Background: Recent years have witnessed large series of studies evaluating different laboratory variables to predict no-reflow phenomenon following primary PCI (PPCI) in patients with STEMI.
-However, a general agreement about the most reliable predictor of no reflow phenomenon is challenging and also intriguing.
+Background: Recent years have witnessed a large series of studies evaluating different laboratory variables to predict no-reflow phenomenon following primary PCI (PPCI) in patients with STEMI.
+However, a general agreement about the most reliable predictor of the no-reflow phenomenon is challenging and also intriguing.

-Conclusion: High counts of WBC, neutrophil and platelet and low count of lymphocyte may be predictors of no-reflow in STEMI patients undergoing PPCI.
-The clinical significance of such predictive parameters becomes clear as we consider treatment approach in STEMI patient.
+Conclusion: High counts of WBC, neutrophil, and platelet and low count of lymphocyte may be predictors of no-reflow in STEMI patients undergoing PPCI.
+The clinical significance of such predictive parameters becomes clear as we consider the treatment approach in STEMI patients.
 Appropriate risk stratification leads to better treatment planning and allocation of resources.